INFORMSJoC/INFORMSJoC.github.io/InstructionsForAuthors.md

    * `src` should contain the source code for any software.

-   * `data` should contain data files needed for expeirments or used in the paper.
+   * `data` should contain data files needed for experiments or used in the paper.

    * `scripts` should contain any scripts used to replicate the experiments in the paper or run other automated tests or experiments.

    * `docs` contains any additional documentation.
-Note that it is possible for the contents of `docs` to be a Web site that will be hosted under the URL https://INFORMSJoC.github.io/NameofRepo.
+Note that it is possible for the contents of `docs` to be a web site that will be hosted under the URL https://INFORMSJoC.github.io/NameofRepo.
 Please let us know if you are interested in activating that option.